prasunakunasani/AAFCjavaJunitLearning/README.md

 ```
 - Making use of constructor injection where the dependencies are injected by calling a constructor
 - So, creating a constructor Baseball Coach that will accept this dependency
-    - the private field is assinged in the constructor
+    - the private field is assigned in the constructor

 **Step 3: Configure the dependency injection in Spring config file**
 ```java
 //File: applicationContext.xml